-Other indicators point in the same and The number of the earth staking the advanced in 100 force, introduced in 100 force so introduced in 100 force so introduced in 100 force so in 100 force so will been pass German the are as the third most tendo A to language after Spanish of the earth, and Theore Packer, a vice president in the College Board.

-"We've all been surjuited that in such a short time Chinese would grow to surprise A.P.
-German," Mr. Packer so.
+Other indicators point in the same read.
+The number of the dents taking the advancer Proceedings to the content test in Orivine, introduced in 2017 its grown to fair read will been pass German the read so the third most teroid Air language after Spanish of the ending and Theory Packer, a whole proceeding that in such a short time Chinese would grow to surp in Air German, Mr. Packer so.

-A decade ago, most of the schools with Chinese programs.

-A decade ago, most of the schools with Chinese programs.
+A decade and, most of the schools with Chinese programs.

-wree on r = East and Well Crasss.
-But in recent years, mally schools have a arted Chinese progrows in hermiand states, in 24 for Ohlo and Illinois in the Pro-west, Texas and Georgia in the South, and Calorado and Utah in
+wree on r = East and Well Chasts But in recent years, mally schools have a arted Chinese progrows in hermiand states, in 24 for Ohlo and Illinois in the Pro-west, Texas and Georgia in the South, and Calorado and Utah in